redbadger/awesome-badger/_posts/2026-03-09-wasm-beyond-the-browser-and-back-again.md

 - `zed::make_file_executable()` — set the executable bit
 - `zed::set_language_server_installation_status()` — show progress in the UI

-### The bootstrap pattern
+### The Zed pattern

-Here is where the WASM usage differs fundamentally from Stained Wall.
+Here is where WASM usage fundamentally differs from Stained Wall.
 In the browser extension, WASM runs the core logic.
 In the Zed extension, WASM is just a bootstrap layer.
-The extension's sole job is to:
+The extension’s sole job is to:

-1. Check for the latest release of the `mjml-lsp` binary on GitHub
+1. Check for the latest release of the `mjml-lsp` binary on GitHub.
 2. Download the correct platform-specific binary (macOS arm64, macOS x86_64, Linux x86_64)
 3. Make it executable
-4. Tell Zed where to find it
+4. Tell Zed where to find it.

 All the actual work — parsing MJML, validating documents, reporting diagnostics — happens in a native Rust binary that communicates with Zed over the [Language Server Protocol (LSP)](https://microsoft.github.io/language-server-protocol/).